-Now more than ever, we need tools to be in relationships with our loved ones, our community members, and our fellow humans around the world.
-With Bridging Divides, you’ll learn about and experiment with some of the most effective tools and strategies engaged by faith-rooted organizers to recognize and respect common humanity and find ways to live with differences in peace, and you will be supported to iterate a strategy ideally suited for your community or challenge.
+Now more than ever, we need tools to be in relationships with our loved ones, our community members, our movement partners, and our fellow humans around the world.
+With Bridging Divides, you’ll learn about and experiment with some of the most effective tools and strategies engaged by faith-rooted organizers to recognize and respect common humanity as we work for justice, and you will be supported to iterate a strategy ideally suited for your community or challenge.

 YOU’LL WALK AWAY WITH…

 Our trainers travel anywhere in the U.S. and around the world.
 We also have a state-of-the-art meeting space in Manhattan.
 Trainings are offered for a fee, and occasionally Auburn can assist groups in fundraising to cover the training costs.

 Contact our Director of Program Operations, Courtney Weber Hoover at [email protected], or call 212-870-3187.